sahib/brig/docs/index.rst

 --------------

 **This software is in active development and not suited for production use yet!**
-But to get there I need people that try it and verify the workflows.
+But to get there I need people that try it and verify their workflows with ``brig``.

 Apart from that, ``brig`` is near a somewhat usable state where you can play around with it quite well.
 All aforementioned features do work, besides possibly being